syncfusion-content/ej2-angular-docs/ej2-angular/grid/cell.md

 ---
 layout: post
-title: Cell in Angular Grid component | Syncfusion
+title: Cell in Angular Grid Component | Syncfusion
-description: Learn here all about Cell in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about cell in Syncfusion Essential Angular Grid component, it's elements and more.
 platform: ej2-angular
 control: Cell
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Cell in Angular Grid component
+# Cell in Angular Grid Component

 ## Displaying the HTML content

 Displaying HTML content in a Grid can be useful in scenarios where you want to display formatted content, such as images, links, or tables, in a tabular format.
 Grid component allows you to display HTML tags in the Grid header and content.
 By default, the HTML content is encoded to prevent potential security vulnerabilities.
 However, you can enable the [disableHtmlEncode](https://ej2.syncfusion.com/angular/documentation/api/grid/column/#disablehtmlencode) property by setting the value as false to display HTML tags without encoding.
 This feature is useful when you want to display HTML content in a grid cell.

 In the following example, the [EJ2 Toggle Switch Button](https://ej2.syncfusion.com/angular/documentation/switch/getting-started) component is added to enable and disable the [disableHtmlEncode](https://ej2.syncfusion.com/angular/documentation/api/grid/column/#disablehtmlencode) property.
 When the switch is toggled, the [change](https://ej2.syncfusion.com/angular/documentation/api/switch/#change) event is triggered and the `disableHtmlEncode` property of the column is updated accordingly.
 The [refresh](https://ej2.syncfusion.com/angular/documentation/api/grid/#refresh) method is called to refresh the grid and display the updated content.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}